Implementing Developmental Bibliotherapy…

 More ideas can be found on these pages:

-Seligman’s 24 Signature Strengths at VIA
+Seligman’s 24 Signature Strengths at VIA Character Lab

-A program focusing on developmental bibliotherapy, whether delivered formally or informally should produce the following outcomes in the young adult participants:
+Developmental Bibliotherapy Programs, whether delivered formally or informally should produce the following outcomes in the young adult participants:

 - Core confidence – Resilience, Optimism, Hope and Self-Efficacy.